Quite frankly, I think you don’t need to splash out on a superior level gi if you are just starting out in BJJ.

 If, on the other hand, you are ready to step up your game and are beginning to take BJJ seriously then you may want to consider a more expensive outfit.

-Not only will you be forking out for the additional style, the benefits of a better quality go are significant in terms of your performance.
+Not only will you be forking out for the additional style, the benefits of a better quality are significant in terms of your performance.

-The Limited gi comes in five colors, black, navy blue, blue, red and white.
-Obviously the red is not IBJJF legal, but the rest of the colors are, making these competition ready gis.
+The Limited gi comes in five colors – black, navy blue, blue, red and white.
+Obviously, the red is not IBJJF legal, but the rest of the colors are, making these competition ready gis.

-The carefully crafted patches on the gi look very good indeed and adds to the professional look of this outfit.
+The carefully crafted patches on the gi look very good indeed and add to the professional look of this outfit.
 The embroidery also has a lovely colored font that contrasts well with the main body of the gi and gives this BJJ gi it’s classy look.

 All Keiko Raca Gis are pre-shrunk all over, in the hope that it is true to fit.
 The pant length and sleeve length are shrink-to-fit.
 Keiko Raca Kimonos are well known to be a good fit for tall and thin athletes due to the superior tapered cut.
 This slimmer cut also makes these Gis great for BJJ competition.